 Currently, marijuana use for medical purposes is legal in 37 states, and 19 states have legalized it for recreational use, as well.

 Advocates suggest that medical marijuana can treat a wide range of conditions, from chemotherapy-related nausea to glaucoma.
-However, like other drugs which produce mind and mood-altering effects, the use of marijuana—medicinal or recreationally—can be dangerous, creating obstacles for people in recovery, and may lead to a relapse over time.
+However, people in recovery should be aware of the dangers of using marijuana—medicinally or recreationally.
+Like other drugs which produce mind and mood-altering effects, marijuana can create obstacles and may lead to relapse over time.

 For people who struggle with substance dependence, the THC in marijuana can produce a high that can become addictive.
 Psychological dependence on marijuana can lead to cravings, irritability, anxiety, and even depression.